Risk Evaluation for Cyclic Aliphatic Bromide Cluster (HBCD)

 On this page:

-- Chemical Description of HBCD
+- Uses of HBCD

-- Draft Risk Evaluation
+- Risk Evaluation of HBCD under Amended TSCA

 After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
 This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.